Sahara India Pariwar: Legal issues

 Being a largely unlisted company Sahara India Parivar's activities have come under criticism largely because of legal issues it is facing.

+Since 1990s, the Income Tax Department (IT) asserted that Sahara India Parivar is a money laundering operation.
+During their investigation, IT officials found many of the names and addresses of the depositors were fictitious.
+When IT officials asked Sahara to produce 62 depositors, the group could produce only 12 depositors.
+On 8 February 1997, IT department stated Sahara did not deny that leading politicians deposited their black money with it.

-On 26 February 2014, the Supreme Court of India had issues warrants to summon Subrata Roy, Managing Worker, Chairman and founder of Sahara India Pariwar, on a litigation on the Optionally Fully Convertible Debentures issued by the two companies of Sahara India Pariwar to which Securities and Exchange Board of India had claimed its jurisdiction and objected on why Sahara has not taken permission from it.
+On 26 February 2014, the Supreme Court of India had issued warrants to summon Subrata Roy, Managing Worker, chairman and founder of Sahara India Pariwar, on a litigation on the Optionally Fully Convertible Debentures issued by the two companies of Sahara India Pariwar to which Securities and Exchange Board of India had claimed its jurisdiction and objected on why Sahara has not taken permission from it.
 Sahara has claimed that the said bonds are hybrid product, thus does not come under the jurisdiction of SEBI, instead is governed by Registrar of Companies (ROC) under Ministry of Corporate Affairs, from which the two companies of Sahara has already taken permission and submitted the red herring prospectus with ROC before issuing the bonds.

 SEBI in return ordered Sahara's two companies to stop issuing the said bonds and return money to investors.
 Sahara contested the case in various courts which eventually came to Supreme Court of India.
 On 14 June 2012, (during the final hearing of the case), the group had provided details of its financials up to 30 April 2012.
 While the court reserved its order, Sahara claims that it has already paid to 95% of the investors and discharged its OFCD liability to the tune of ₹23500 crore and only around ₹2260 crore are left against which Sahara has already deposited more than ₹12000 crore which has with interest swelled to ₹16000 crore.
 By 31 August 2012 the date of Supreme Court order, the group repaid majority of its OFCD investors between May the last date of hearing and by 30 August 2012 the final order.
 Since these repayments have not been taken into consideration, Sahara maintains that any money paid now will obviously mean a double payment towards one liability.

 It is also been reported that Sahara has paid ₹725.9 crore as TDS (tax deducted at source) to the Income Tax Departments on the interest which along with investment was repaid to 95 percent of the investors, between 2009–10 and 2012–13.
 The income tax authorities had found that the beneficiary investors were existent and accordingly confirmed the repayments made in those particular years.
 One of Sahara's arguments in the apex court revolves around the fact that if one government body has found investors, why can't the other.